nnmarcoo/small/Emoji Discord Downloader/README.md

 # discord-emoji-downloader
-Script to quickly download all emojis from a discord server
+Quickly download emojis from a discord server

 # Usage
 1. Open the emoji selector